k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/10a_fabric_master_key_integrated_with_kms.md

 1. Get from KMS the specific customer master key information - region and customer master key ID

-   - *Key ID*, can be seen in the KMS keys list, for example
+   - *Key ID* - can be seen in the KMS keys list, for example

      ![](images/10a_aws_KMS_key_list.jpg)

-   - *Region*, the region name where the CMK is created.
+   - *Region* - the region name where the CMK is created.
 Note that keys are created per region.
 For more information about multi region support see [here]().
 You can see the region (as well as the ID) also when drilling down into the key page, from the key list page (KMS > Customer Managed Keys):

      ![](images/10a_aws_KMS_CMK.jpg)